cozie-app/cozie-apple-website/docs/troubleshooting.md

 * **Push notifications from OneSignal don't show up on my device.**

+  - Ensure focus modes on the iPhone and Apple Watch are disabled.
   - Check the correctness of the Player ID in the Cozie data tab.
   - Check the correctness of the API key.
   - Check the correctness of the information in the *Backend* tab and in your Python notebook.